Welcome to my webpage.

 30/08/2018 - Congratulations to Damien!

 After four years of hard work, Damien completed his PhD on the electronic properties of bilayer graphene-based van der Waals heterostructures!
+During his PhD, Damien published two papers (one in Physical Review B and one in Physical Review Applied with Joshua) and is writing up a third one.
 He will be moving on to a postdoctoral position at the Centre for Fine Print Research at the University of the West of England.

 05/01/2018 - Interfacial polarons in graphene/hBN